tprasadtp/ubuntu-post-install/docs/clioptions.md

 ## Autopilot Mode

-Autopilot mode is designed to run the script in a non interactive mannaer.
+Autopilot mode is designed to run the script in a non interactive manner.
 Please see Autopilot in tasks for more info.

 ## Help